mschiffn/comp_ui_toolbox/README.md

 ## Main Features

 - d-dimensional Euclidean space (d = 2, 3)
-- two types of heterogeneous acoustic material parameters: compressibility and mass density
+- one type of heterogeneous acoustic material parameter: compressibility
 - modular object-oriented design
-- arbitrary dispersion relations describing the combination of frequency-dependent absorption and dispersion, e.g. the time-causal model
+- arbitrary dispersion relations describing the combination of frequency-dependent absorption and dispersion, such as the time-causal model
 - arbitrary types of incident waves, including
   - steered quasi-plane waves,